 The site manager

-As always the site manager has been helpful and fixed any of the issues we have reported, even at this stage.
+As always, the site manager has been helpful and fixed any of the issues we have reported, even at this stage.
 He also gave us two skips and some gravel to put on the foundation for our shed.

 Persimmon changing house plans

-The sales rep also let us down again, a different one, as when we found out we went to see her.
-She said she would get the office to call us to discuss as we are unhappy about paying the extra money. £5000 turns into a lot when you think of all the interest.
-But as we don’t have anything in writing about this, it was just what the sales rep told us, they are probably not going to do anything unless we really fight hard for it.
+The sales rep also let us down again, a different one, as when we found out, we went to see her.
+She said she would get the office to call us to discuss, as we are unhappy about paying the extra money. £5000 turns into a lot when you think of all the interest.
+But as we don’t have anything in writing about this, it was just what the sales rep told us; they are probably not going to do anything unless we really fight hard for it.

-We haven’t heard yet if the planning permission has been granted, a lot of people have written in to complain about it.
+We haven’t heard yet if the planning permission has been granted, and a lot of people have written in to complain about it.

 I am thinking of painting our front door.
-I don’t think you’re supposed to paint your Persimmons Home front door until they hand it over as they like them all to be white, but lots of people on our estate have painted their front door, so I might just go for it!
+I don’t think you’re supposed to paint your Persimmons Home front door until they hand it over, as they like them all to be white, but lots of people on our estate have painted their front door, so I might just go for it!

 So that’s our updated experience with Persimmon Homes.
 We are lucky that there are no major issues with our home, but it’s disappointing that a lot seems to be down to shoddy work by the contractors on the site.